MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

 aws lambda update-function-code --region us-west-2 --function-name S3ModPy --zip-file fileb:///XXX/YYY/UCSBFaaS-Wrappers/lambda-python/s3Mod/s3mod.zip --profile awsprofile1
 ```

-Create a bucket in s3 and use it to run this function, adding the prefix (that will trigger your other function, e.g. SpotWrap).  keys bkt, prefix, fname, and file_content are required or this function does nothing.  eventSource tells SpotWrap that you are calling S3ModPy from the CLI externally:
+Create a bucket in s3 and use it to run this function, adding the prefix (e.g. PythonLambda for SpotTemplatePy and JavaLambda for SpotTemplate) so that updates will trigger your other function, e.g. SpotWrap.  keys bkt, prefix, fname, and file_content are required or this function does nothing.  eventSource tells SpotWrap that you are calling S3ModPy from the CLI externally:
 ```
 aws lambda invoke --invocation-type Event --function-name S3ModPy --region us-west-2 --profile awsprofile1 --payload '{"eventSource":"ext:invokeCLI","bkt":"cjklambdatrigger","prefix":"PythonLambda","fname":"todo.txt","file_content":"get groceries"}' outputfile
 ```